 Undistributed Credit Upon admission to any of the Indiana University campuses, students with course work completed previously at accredited colleges or universities are awarded the appropriate transfer credit for this prior education.
 Transfer credits are either matched to the appropriate course equivalent (e.g., ENG-W 131) on that IU campus or transferred as undistributed credit (e.g., ENG-UN 100).
 Some campuses have policies that limit the number of credits that students may receive for their prior education.

 When transfer credits are designated as 'undistributed,' this simply means that the transfer credit analyst for the specific campus did not find an equivalent course at that IU campus.
-These credits can still be applied for use towards any of the School's degree programs.
+These credits can still be applied for use towards any of the School's degree programs, but cannot be used to meet the IUPUI General Education Core.